 WSI requires the use of CPT® 97750 for billing a workability assessment.

 An injured employee who reaches MMI but exhibits functional deficits or deconditioning may require additional therapeutic intervention to maximize their physical ability to return to work.
 In such circumstances, a primary treating provider may recommend work conditioning (WC) or work hardening (WH).
 WSI requires prior authorization for these services but does not differentiate between WC/WH.
 If WSI authorizes these services, a provider should bill using CPT® 97545 for the initial 2 hours and CPT® 97546 for each additional hour.

 A primary treating provider may refer an injured employee who has reached MMI to a PT/OT for a functional capacity evaluation (FCE) to address whether permanent restrictions apply.
 An FCE is an evaluation which provides objective, directly observed measurements of an injured employee's ability to perform a variety of physical tasks commonly encountered in a work environment.
 Only a PT/OT who is FCE certified may perform the evaluation.
 An FCE requires prior approval from the injured employee's claims adjuster.
 If approved, a provider should bill this service using WSI-specific code W0540.

 Treatment provided by a PTA, COTA, or ATC is allowable when performed under the direction of a PT/OT.
 A PTA, COTA, or ATC should be aware of the following parameters:

-- PT/OT must perform assessment every sixth visit or 30 days, whichever comes first
+- A PT/OT must perform an assessment every sixth visit or 30 days, whichever comes first.

-- Examinations, evaluations, diagnosis, prognosis and outcomes are the sole responsibility of the PT/OT
+- Examinations, evaluations, diagnoses, prognoses and outcomes are the sole responsibility of the PT/OT.

 WSI does not reimburse for treatment provided by a PT Aide/Technician.